Guppy16/pico-dshot/README.md

 - [ ] Try: `DSHOT_SPEED = DEBUG ?
 0.008 : 1200 // kHz` (this may get rid of some other ternaries on DEBUG)
 - [ ] Add validation to ensure PWM, DMA, repeating timer have been setup correctly.
 MCU_CLK could take in a measured reading.
 Use `lib/extern/pico-sdk/src/rp2_common/hardware_clocks/scripts/vcocalc.py` to find valid sys clock frequencies.
 - [ ] Currently dma writes to a PWM counter compare.
 This actually writes to two dma channels (because upper / lower 16 bits are separate counters).
 Hence we render one dma channel useless.
 Is it possible to implement this in a better way?
-- [ ] Do we need to use the Arduino framework?
-Or can we just use the Pico SDK and import libraries 3rd party libs if necessary?
-If the latter, we could either consider [Wiz IO](https://github.com/Wiz-IO/wizio-pico) or check out [this post](https://community.platformio.org/t/include-pico-stdlib-h-causes-errors/22997).
-- [ ] Transfer `print_*_setup` functions to logging / utils?
-Maybe check `refactor` branch.
-Maybe include the serial printf lib.
-There is an interesting post on [printable classes](https://forum.arduino.cc/t/printable-classes/438816)
 - [ ] Scheme to represent DShot codes. enum is possible for special codes, but shouldn't be used for throttle values?
-- [ ] Explore the idea of using / generating a look up table to convert dshot to pwm counter values (and vice versa for bidir dshot).
+Explore the idea of using / generating a look up table to convert dshot to pwm counter values (and vice versa for bidir dshot).
 Can this be hooked up with Programmable IO?
 Memory usage: 2^16 command x 32 bit word = 32k x 64 bit word (that might be too much).
 - [ ] I believe that the uart and serial are initialised in `stdio_init_all()` (called in `main.cpp`).
 Perhaps we should use `stdio_usb_init()` and `stdio_uart_init()` separately.
 For telemetry (not yet committed), Peter used `stdio_uart_init()` after `stdio_init_all()` and didn't have errors.